This is a real debt story from a reader who wishes to remain anonymous.

 I was crying myself to sleep every night because I was STRESSED!!!
 My total consumer debt balance was over R172K at this point.
 Only Consumer debt!
 Not a house, not a car.
 Just stupid debt.

 You know when you start searching things like “I’m in debt HELP” or “how to get out of debt” on google and you start seeing Debt Counseling ads everywhere?!
 That’s exactly what happened to me.

 Climbing my way out of debt

 June 2018, my redemption month, also the month I decided to go under debt review.
 The decision to go under Debt Counseling aka debt review was hard but I was desperate.
-Thankfully I met a great debt counselor (Debt Busters).
+(What is debt review?)
+Thankfully I met a great debt counselor.
 My debt counselors literally took the stress away instantly.
 Repayments went from over R12k per month to R3,500.
 Never received a single phone call since but I knew that I had an uphill battle in front of me.
 I started watching The Dave Ramsey Show on YouTube and woah I got a wake up call.
 I started reading Financial literature, listening to podcasts.

 I started following the Dave Ramsey baby steps (South African version) and started snowballing my debt.
-I started to budget, not like before, but really budget.
+Started to budget, not like before, but really budget.
 Downloaded 22seven to track expenses and use a zero-based budget, by the way.

 I made myself a promise in July 2018… that I will only spend 2 years under debt review and not the 5 years set out by my debt counselor.
 To date I’ve paid off R115,026.70 (that’s from June 2018 to May 2019).
 On top of the R3,500 my debt counselor pays I make extra payments every month.

-I plan to payoff my debt in December 2019 and look forward to sending you a “I am DEBT FREE!” update.
+The plan is to pay off my debt by December 2019 and look forward to sending you a “I am DEBT FREE!” update.

 Wow – and I’m looking forward to the next update and super excited to get the “I’m debt free” email! – Brendan